Is a “Friendly Kiss” Sexual Harassment Under Title IX

 Under Title IX of the Education Amendments of 1972, discrimination on the basis of sex is strictly prohibited in all schools, institutions, programs, and educational activities that receive any amount of federal funding.
 The law is clear: Sexual harassment, which includes sexual misconduct, is a form of sex-based discrimination that violates Title IX.
 Of course, it is not always clear as to what exactly constitutes sexual harassment.

-You may be wondering: Can a “friendly” kiss be considered sexual harassment?
+You may be wondering: Can a “friendly” kiss be considered sexual harassment or sexual assault?
 The short answer is ‘yes’, a person can be a victim of a sexual harassment even if the initiator had no ill intent.
-In this article, our Connecticut Title IX attorneys provide an overview of the most important things you need to know about an alleged harasser’s “intent” and how it will impact a sexual harassment complaint.
+In this article, our Title IX attorneys provide an overview of the most important things you need to know about an alleged harasser’s “intent” and how it will impact a sexual harassment complaint.

 Title IX and Sexual Harassment: What You Should Know About the Standard

 Sexual harassment is not acceptable.
 Everyone associated with a university, from students to employees, deserves an environment free from any unwelcome form of sexual harassment or sexual misconduct.
 As defined by the Department of Education (DOE) Office for Civil Rights, there are two primary types of sexual harassment:

 - Quid Pro Quo Harassment: With quid pro quo harassment, a student or employee’s position or benefits are based, at least in part, on their willingness to perform sexual favors for a harasser.
 As an example, a college student who has been offered better grades or a letter of recommendation in return for sexual favors has been a victim of quid pro quo sexual harassment.